 The mediators are members of staff who have volunteered for the role and who have received formal mediation training.
 The mediators are impartial; they have no vested interest in the outcome and will not impose an agreement.
 The mediators are only interested in helping the students to reach a mutually acceptable solution.
 The mediators will manage the whole mediation process, creating a safe and supportive environment so that both students can talk honestly and openly about what has happened and how it has affected them.

-Appendix
+Appendix B

 Formal procedure for consideration of cases of

 Student on student harassment and sexual misconduct